-4. Investments in companies without carbon emission reduction initiatives
+4. Investments in companies without carbon emission reduction initiatives Social strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

 Sovereign mandatory indicator: 15.
 GHG intensity 16.
-Investee countries subject to social violations
+Investee countries subject to social violations considered over the year will be available in the annual report of the financial product.

-More detailed information on the manner in which principal adverse impacts on sustainability factors are considered can be found in the BNP PARIBAS ASSET MANAGEMENT SFDR disclosure statement: https://docfinder.bnpparibas-am.com/api/files/874ADAE2-3EE7-4AD4-BOED-84FC06E090BF In addition, information on how the principal adverse impacts on sustainability factors have been considered over the year will be available in the annual report of the financial product.
+More detailed information on the manner in which principal adverse impacts on sustainability factors are considered can be found in the BNP PARIBAS ASSET MANAGEMENT SFDR disclosure statement: https://docfinder.bnpparibas-am.com/api/files/874ADAE2-3EE7-4AD4-BOED-84FC06E090BF In addition, information on how the principal adverse impacts on sustainability factors have been